-VTA110 - Veterinary Anatomy and Physiology I
+VTA110 - Veterinary Anatomy and Physiology I 3.0 Semester Credits Pre-requisite: BIO100

 Veterinary Anatomy and Physiology I provides students with essential principles and concepts that focus on animal anatomy and physiology.
 This course will include topics that relate to veterinary medicine.
 Students will also be introduced to major body systems that will include specific attention to the structure, function, and the related conditions of each system.
 Body systems that will be covered include: integumentary system, skeletal system, muscular system, immune system, blood and lymph, and the reproductive system.